Swirnow Videoscopic Surgical Center

 Laparoscopic surgery only requires several small holes through which surgeons place their instruments, instead of a large incision.
 They insert the laparoscope through a small incision, usually at the navel.
 The laparoscope contains a miniature video camera, which is why the technique is also known as "videoscopic surgery."
 Because there is no large incision, patients can go home from the hospital sooner and they recover and return to their normal activities much faster.

 University of Maryland Division of General and Oncologic Surgery physicians are recognized as leaders in minimally invasive surgery, and have performed many of the state's first laparoscopic procedures.
-These include videoscopic cholecystectomy, pelvic lymph node dissection, vagotomy, hernia repair, colon resection, spenectomy and nephrectomy.
+These include videoscopic cholecystectomy, pelvic lymph node dissection, vagotomy, hernia repair, colon resection, splenectomy and nephrectomy.